Outline of Rules/Table of Contents

 7.2.1.
 LEAGUE DIVISIONS; SKILL LEVEL GUIDANCE

-Each Boy's or Girl's league will be divided into Division-I, and III, and if necessary, multiple conferences.
-Division-I teams are expected to be relatively stronger teams, while Division-II teams are expected to be relatively weaker teams.
+Each Boy's or Girl's league will be divided into Division-I, II and III, and if necessary, multiple conferences.
+Division-I teams are expected to be relatively stronger teams, while Division-II and III teams are expected to be relatively weaker teams.
 In general, participating clubs may elect, on a team by team basis, to place its teams in either division; however, certain restrictions apply.

 Due to the limited amount of available gym space and the ability of our referee organizations to provide adequate TWO (2) per game coverage, a player count must be required of all clubs in order to determine their eligibility to field multiple teams within an age/gender bracket.